google/skia-buildbot/skolo/ios/README.md

 the target platform and then manually install the generated package for local testing or copy it for remote installation.

+When installing in a chroot, the post-installation script may fail because it is unable to reload systemd.
+This shouldn't cause any problems and is just an artifact of using the shared release.sh script.

 install-dependencies.sh
 Install all necessary system packages via apt-get.